lizayusoff/BarChartRace/README.md

 However, I find that the transition of the bars were not as smooth (view here: https://youtu.be/zCz97uEaxIY).
 Therefore,some modification were made based on tutorial by Ted Petrou from https://medium.com/dunder-data/create-a-bar-chart-race-animation-in-python-with-matplotlib-477ed1590096

-Petrou extrapolated couples of new data in between 2 days, thus creating a smooth transition.
+Petrou interpolated couples of new data in between 2 days, thus creating a smooth transition.

 The data were manually populated From the Desk of the Director-General of Health Malaysia at https://kpkesihatan.com/.
 This website publish the press statement from the Ministry of Health Malaysa, updating on the Coronavirus disease 2019 situation in Malaysia which is done everyday at 5pm, local time.